-a) Instructor and student lesson plans, tests, PowerPoint slides, handouts, and DVDs can be purchased from the Academy bookstore.
+- a) Instructor and student lesson plans, tests, PowerPoint slides, handouts, and DVDs can be purchased from the Academy bookstore.
 An order form may be obtained via NCJA website: http://ncja.ncdoj.gov/Home.aspx.
-These materials will be available on CD.

-b) Lesson plans will be available on the Web.
-If you are an agency head, school director, or instructor, e-mail Mr. Bill DuBois at bdubois@ncdoj.gov to obtain the hidden link to the In-service lesson plans on the web.
-PowerPoints cannot be obtained from the website.
+These materials will be available on CD. - b) Instructor and student lesson plans, tests, PowerPoint slides, and handouts will be available on the Web.
+If you are an agency head, school director, or instructor, e-mail Mr. Bill DuBois at bdubois@ncdoj.gov to obtain the hidden link to the Inservice lesson plans on the web.